karimarttila/karimarttila.github.io/_posts/2018-10-29-java-man-returns-home-confused.md

 ![](/img/2018-10-29-java-man-returns-home-confused_img_2.png)

-*So, it’s pretty clear that dynamic languages are easier to work with.*
+*So, it's pretty clear that dynamic languages are easier to work with.*

 ### Conclusions

 #### Spring and Spring Boot

 Spring Boot makes creating server / microservice applications using Java much easier.
 Spring provides a great framework which glues your components together.
-It’s hard to find a reason not to use Spring (i.e. to create a pure EE Java app).
+It's hard to find a reason not to use Spring (i.e. to create a pure EE Java app).
 I guess hardly no-one nowadays uses pure EE.

 But remember: if you want to deviate from the default Spring Boot configuration (as I did when I used JUnit5 instead of JUnit4) you are pretty soon googling why some autowiring or servlet context or something is not working as it should.